jessemonroy650/top-phonegap-mistakes/the-whitelist-system.md

 Originally, I wanted to do this as a one blog post, but as the issues grew and the complexity increased, it appeared the best strategey is to have several pages.

-Note: from here forward I will use **Cordova** to mean *Cordova CLI*, *Phonegap CLI*, and *Phonegap Build*.
+Note: From here forward I will use **Cordova** to mean *Cordova CLI*, *Phonegap CLI*, and *Phonegap Build*.
 If there is a difference, I will try to make it abundantly clear.
 If you did not know there is a difference, [read this](https://github.com/jessemonroy650/top-phonegap-mistakes/blob/master/new-to-Phonegap.md)

 ### Here is the breakdown. ###

 For the whitelist system used with *Cordova*, there is actually four (4) unrelated systems in place.

 1. [legacy-whitelist plugin](https://www.npmjs.com/package/cordova-plugin-legacy-whitelist) (avoid) was the previous `whitelist` system.
-It is provide for backwards compatibilty only.
+It is provided for backwards compatibilty only.
 2. [whitelist plugin](https://www.npmjs.com/package/cordova-plugin-whitelist) (Cordova's) is the new `whitelist` system.
 It is required as of *Cordova Tools 4.0.0*.
 It has three (3) parts.
 3. [W3's CSP](http://www.w3.org/TR/CSP2/) (Content Security Policy Level 2) is a whitelist system that is implemented webpage by webpage.
 It is required as of *Cordova Tools 5.0.0*.
 It has sixteen (16) parts.
 4. [Apple's ATS](https://web.archive.org/web/20150905111538/https://developer.apple.com/library/prerelease/ios/technotes/App-Transport-Security-Technote/) (App Transport Security)  is a whitelist system exclusive to iOS.
 It required as of *iOS9*.
 It is implemented in the `Info.plist`